vishvAsa/mImAMsA/karma-kANDam/granthAH/kumArilabhaTTaH/nArAyaNa-bhaTTaH_mAna-meyodayaH/7_upasaMhAraH.md

 "

-12. (a) There is inconstancy with the cognition There is no jar on the floor'": because the relation here, even according to the purvapakṣa, is only that of viseṣaṇa- viseṣyabhava.
+12. (a) There is inconstancy with the cognition There is no jar on the floor'": because the relation here, even according to the purvapakṣa, is only that of viseṣaṇaviseṣyabhava.

 (b) "On account of inconstancy with the cognition The jar is destroyed'": because, there is no relation at all in this case; one of the possible relata does not exist, being destroyed.